 - Signature from a real person (not just the business name)

-The 24-hour rule: Aim to respond to all reviews—especially negative ones—within 24 hours.
-This demonstrates attentiveness and can often prevent a negative situation from escalating.
+The 24-hour rule: Aim to respond to all reviews, especially negative ones, within 24 hours.
+This shows you’re paying attention and can often keep a bad situation from getting worse.

-- Never respond when emotional—wait until you can be objective
+- Never respond while you’re upset; wait until you can be objective

 - Acknowledge the issue without making excuses